Theatre in the Round Players: Community Theater

 While always aiming to maintain high standards of excellence, TRP is a community theater.

 Partnership with the University of Minnesota has been a defining feature of TRP's work.
 Charles Nolte, stage and screen actor who earned his doctorate at the U in 1966 and taught there through the 1990s, also directed more than a dozen TRP productions.
 Penumbra Theatre co-founder Lou Bellamy also directed at TRP early in his career.

 TRP also provided classes to preschool and elementary age children, in conjunction with the University of Minnesota Continuing Education in the Arts.

 Theater in the Round Players has followed a path supported by the classics, allowing for careful additions of new works - both american and international.
 Some of those new works debuted by TRP include C.P.
 Taylor's Good, Christopher Durang's The Marriage of Bette and Boo, Eduardo de Filippo's Filumena, George Bernard Shaw's The Philanderer, and Ronald Millar's Abelard and Heloise, as well as the riskier A Day in the Death of Joe Egg by Peter Nichols, Equus by Peter Shaffer and The Great White Hope by Howard Sackler.
+As of May 2024, TRP's most recent world premier was The Secret of Chimney Manor, written by Todd Olson as a new adaptation of Agatha Christie's mystery novel The Secret of Chimneys.
+The show opened November 17, 2023.